UWrc/UWrc.github.io/docs/tools/squashfs.md

     Note that the `rm` command permanently deletes files and directories.
 Ensure that the directory is no longer needed and the squashfs file was sucessfully created before proceeding.

 ## Mounting using SquashFuse
-:::note SLURM with Squash Fuse
+:::note Slurm with Squash Fuse
 It is useful to utilize job/array numbers and/or your user name to avoid the risk of colliding with other users.
-Log into a compute node using `salloc` or create a SLURM job or SLURM job array script to run the commands in this section.
-Remember to submit the script using `sbatch` and monitor it using `squeue` once all the necessary commands are in the SLURM script.
+Log into a compute node using `salloc` or create a Slurm job or Slurm job array script to run the commands in this section.
+Remember to submit the script using `sbatch` and monitor it using `squeue` once all the necessary commands are in the Slurm script.
 :::

 1. Create a directory for the mount.